-\Box L whether the region position is locked, so that it cannot be moved. \square M whether the region is muted, so that it will not be heard. □ o whether the region is opaque; opaque regions 'block' regions below them from being heard whereas 'transparent' regions have their contents mixed with whatever is underneath.
+\square L whether the region position is locked, so that it cannot be moved. \square M whether the region is muted, so that it will not be heard. \square O whether the region is opaque; opaque regions 'block' regions below them from being hear whereas 'transparent' regions have their contents mixed with whatever is underneath.